Want to improve your landing page bounce rate?

 Yet, if someone visits your squeeze page and leaves after seeing a colossal form, it’s a bad experience that you should improve.

-With this in mind, a landing page’s average bounce rate is typically between 70% and 90%.
+According to a QuickSprout infographic, a landing page’s average bounce rate is between 70% and 90%.

 As we mentioned above, there are different bounce rate goals for different page types.
 But what’s the difference between landing page bounce rates and other bounce rates?